 I've included a rough wiring diagram below.

 ***UPDATE: Thanks to PTM for pointing out the ipod/iphone's audio input is meant for an electret mic.
 Therefore, there is 2.7 v across the input.
-However, there is only .73 mA of current.
+However, there is only a tiny bit of current.
 If this concerns you and you want to get in the habbit of doing it the right way, you should put a 1 - 10 uF cap like this one in-line to block the dc.
 If you don't know how or want to do this, the current probably won't do any damage, but be warned.***

 The sound quality with a Shure SM58 plugged into the ipod touch was way better than a very good pair of Shure earbuds/mic.
 When you look at the files in Sound Forge etc., the noise floor was about -60dB with the SM58 and about -50dB with the ear buds.
 The SM58 had way more dynamic range and obviously less background noise too.
 Not that surprising, since it's a professional mic, but more proves that for serious recording, this is well worth doing.